-The KN-Series Boiler is certified for outside installations in temperate climates only.
+The KN-Series Boiler is certified for outside installations in temperate climate not subject to freezing temperatures.

-- The condensate traps located under the secondary heat exchanger and the vent pipe must be wrapped with heat tape to ensure the traps never drop below 32°F - 2.
-The vent pipe must be insulated to prevent freezing of condensate in the pipe. - The boiler and system must be filled with a propylene glycol/water antifreeze mixture not to exceed 50% glycol by volume. - 4.
+- The condensate traps located under the secondary heat exchanger and the vent pipe must be wrapped with heat tape to ensure the traps never drop below 32°F. - 2.
+The vent pipe must be insulated to prevent freezing of condensate in the pipe. - 3.
+The boiler and system must be filled with a propylene glycol/water antifreeze mixture not to exceed 50% glycol by volume. - 4.
 All water piping exposed to low temperatures must be insulated. - 5.
 A continuous flow of water through the unit MUST be maintained!
 The pump responsible for flow through the boiler/water heater must run continuously!